tymyrddin/blue-dfir/source/docs/volatility/investigations.md

 thmanalyst@ubuntu:~$
 ```

-Was Chase Bank one of the suspicious bank domains found in Case 001?
+Was Chase Bank one of the suspicious bank domains found?

 ```text
 thmanalyst@ubuntu:~$ strings *.dmp | grep "chase"